 The Lake District offers a wealth of opportunities for days out and things to do on holiday.
 The area is justly famous as one of the most scenic parts of England.
 Troutbeck Cottage, located between Windermere and Ambleside, is ideally placed to explore this magnificent part of the country.
-Our cottage has a selection of information and leaflets covering attractions throughout the Lake District and beyond.
+Our cottage has a selection of information and leaflets covering attractions throughout the Lake District.

 The villages of Windermere and Ambleside are close by and offer a diverse range of shops, restaurants, cafes and pubs.
 Windermere Cruises sail every day from Bowness and Waterhead, and in the summer the boats also stop at Brockhole, a short walk from Troutbeck Bridge.
 There is a bus stop very close to the cottage with regular bus services between Lancaster and Keswick and Kendal and Grasmere.
-Opposite the cottage is a petrol station with a well-stocked grocery store and there is a Choices leisure club 5 minutes walk away with fitness centre and swimming pool (day passes available).
+Opposite the cottage is a petrol station with a well-stocked grocery store and a selection of walking maps.
+There is a Choices leisure club 5 minutes walk away with fitness centre and swimming pool (day passes available).

 The Lake District Visitor Centre at Brockhole has lots to offer for all ages – there are 30 acres of gardens and grounds to explore, probably the best adventure playground in the Lake District, interactive exhibitions, special events and more.